jhu-statprogramming-fall-2023/biostat777-project3-part1-chuysun/README.md

 ## BBPLOT

+Include a URL to the GitHub link to where the original R package came from.
+Include a URL to the deployed website that you will do in Part 1E, but it should be something like

+## Modify

+Change the background color
+Change the theme
+Change the font
+Change the navigation bar
+Change the code background to red

+### Author

+## Original README
 This repo contains the functions of the `bbplot` package, which once installed locally, provides helpful functions for creating and exporting  graphics made in ggplot in the style used by the BBC News data team.

 ![Example of graphics created using the bbplot package](chart_examples/bbplot_example_plots.png)